On Air Now

 The decision forms part of the council’s Off-Street Parking Order for 2026.

-Joanna Kenny, Cornwall councillor for Newquay Central and Pentire, said she had raised concerns about the impact on the town.
+Joanna Kenny, Cornwall councillor for Newquay Central and Pentire, said she had raised concerns about the potential impact on the town.

 “I was there to do battle as I’ve heard mutterings about it.
 Not a case of the loudest voice – I like to think it was a combined and consistent approach from Newquay that included the Town Council and the Newquay BID about the danger to our struggling winter economy – and some shouting!” she said.